 Spicy Lamb skewers over hot coals from a roadside vendor is a classic Beijing street food.
-Spicy, crispy, fatty lamb skewers with Xinjiang spice is the bomb!
+Spicy, crispy, fatty lamb skewers with Xinjiang spice is a party favorite!

 - 1 pound lamb shoulder chops(450g)